yxleong/NTUST-assignments/CS4001301_ProgrammingLanguages/PogrammingAssignment2-1_InverseList/README.md

 - `list2`

 #### output
-inverse of list2 + inverse of list1
+Inverse of list2 + inverse of list1

 ### Example
 ```